 The lowdown on Nico Hulkenberg

-A natural winner, Hulkenberg’s junior CV is immaculate, and he ranks alongside Nico Rosberg and Lewis Hamilton as the only racer to win the GP2 title in their rookie season.
+A natural winner in the juniors, under the guidance of Michael Schumacher's legendary manager Willi Weber, Hulkenberg ranks alongside Nico Rosberg and Lewis Hamilton as the only racer to claim the GP2 title in their rookie season.

-Unable to secure a top drive, Hulkenberg moved sideways to Sauber, where after a tough start to the season, he excelled, enough to come into serious consideration for a step up to Lotus.
+He improved to 11th overall, with a fourth-placing in Belgium, but, unable to secure a top drive, Hulkenberg moved sideways to Sauber, where after a tough start to the season, he had a similarly solid season and ended up ninth -- fourth this time at the Korean Grand Prix.

 He had seemed in consideration for a step up to Lotus but the deal never materialised, perhaps in part to Hulkenberg’s taller frame, meaning a switch back to Force India.